 Hey there.
 My name is Josh Hamilton – or as my students know me, Mr. Hamilton.
-I’m a teacher of History in Birmingham, about to start my career as a Newly Qualified Teacher.
-I graduated from the University of Birmingham in 2018 with a 2:1 in English and History (BA), Hons., and am about to leave the same university with a PGDipEd.
+I’m a teacher of History in Birmingham.
+I graduated from the University of Birmingham in 2018 with a 2:1 in English and History (BA), Hons., and left the same university in 2020 with a merit in the PGDipEd.

 When I’m not in the classroom, I’m behind a keyboard, writing.
 I write about all sorts, from short stories to poetry and novels.
 Other times I’m in the gym or practicing Taekwondo.
 But it’s not all go in my life; I like to settle down with a good book or video game, or a Marvel movie every now and then.

-On this blog, I specialise in Education, Fitness, Productivity, Entertainment and Lifestyle, so if you’re interested in any of those, you should absolutely consider giving my posts a read.
+On this blog, I specialise in Education, Productivity and personal development, so if you’re interested in any of those, you should absolutely consider giving my posts a read.

 What I’m in to